otrv4/otrv4/otrv4.md

 ##### Query Messages

 If Alice wishes to communicate to Bob that she would like to use OTR, she sends a message containing the string "?OTRv" followed by an indication of what versions of OTR she is willing to use with Bob.
-The versions she is willing to use, whether she can set this on a global level or on a user by user basis, this is up to the implementer.
+The versions she is willing to use, whether she can set this on a global level or on a user by user basis, is up to the implementer.
 However, the requirement of enabling users to choose whether they want to allow or disallow versions is required.
 The version string is constructed as follows:

 If she is willing to use OTR version 3, she appends a byte identifier for the versions in question, followed by "?".
 The byte identifier for OTR version 3